 - Supplemental Medicare coverage helps pay some or all of your Part A coinsurance.
 All of the standardized Medicare Supplement Plans cover an additional 365 days in the hospital after Medicare benefits are exhausted.

 - $153.30 per month (projected) is what most beneficiaries will pay in 2021.
 Your actual rate will depend on Social Security cost of living adjustment (COLA) for 2021.

 - Part B premiums for high-income beneficiaries are projected to range from about $245/month to $368/month.
 High-income enrollees pay a higher Part B premium (the high-income threshold is $87,000 for an individual and $174,000 for a married couple).

 - Part B premiums will be higher if you delayed your enrollment (due to a late enrollment penalty).

 2021 Medicare Part B Deductible:

-- The Part B deductible for 2021 ($198 in 2020) has not yet been published by CMS.
+- The Part B deductible for 2021 is $203.
 If you receive a Part B-covered service during the year you will pay all costs out-of-pocket until the Part B deductible is met.